yadidya-b/yadidya-b.github.io/_pages/cv.md

 Work experience
 ======
+* *Febraury 2023 - present*: **Postdoctoral Research Fellow**
+  * Department of Earth and Environmental Sciences, Univeristy of Michigan, Ann Arbor, USA
-* *May 2020 - present*: **Senior Research Fellow**
+* *May 2020 - January 2023*: **Senior Research Fellow**
-  * Centre for Atmospheric Sciences, Indian Institute of Technology Delhi, India
+  * Centre for Atmospheric Sciences, Indian Institute of Technology Delhi, New Delhi, India
 * *May 2018 - May 2020*: **Junior Research Fellow**
-  * Centre for Atmospheric Sciences, Indian Institute of Technology Delhi, India
+  * Centre for Atmospheric Sciences, Indian Institute of Technology Delhi, New Delhi, India
 * *July 2017 - May 2018*: **Project Associate**
-  * Centre for Atmospheric Sciences, Indian Institute of Technology Delhi, India
+  * Centre for Atmospheric Sciences, Indian Institute of Technology Delhi, New Delhi, India
 * *December 2016 - April 2017*: **Project Student**
   * ESSO - Indian National Centre for Ocean Information Services, Hyderabad, India